Commissioning a portrait

 Francesca prides herself on undertaking commissions for clients and some of her most personal pieces are completed whilst the subject of her painting is ‘in situ’.
+Prices start at £900, please do get in touch for a full price list.

 When commissioning a painting, Francesca invites the portrait subject into her studio to ‘sit’ for her.
 This is to ensure the portrait isn’t just accurately drawn, but also represents the person’s character.
 The portrait is then completed within 3 months and, after 6 months, can be varnished adding longevity to the painting.
 This time frame allows Francesca to order a bespoke canvas from London and use traditional oil paints, which take time to dry.
 Often, clients are keen to request their paintings after three months leaving them to be varnished at a later date.